rzaharia/AssistantsTester/Readme.md

 ### 📂 build/
 This folder contains the **Visual Studio project** used to build all source files in this repository.
 - The **AssistantsTester** component (found in the `scripts/AssistantsTester/` folder) is designed to optimize the build process to generate the minimal binary.
+- This folder also contains the necessary configuration files and instructions for ⬇️ obtaining and configuring GView, the tool used for analyzing the generated binaries.
+See the sections below for details.

 For more information, refer to the [build/README.md](build/README.md).